raphaellehartwig/lanyon/_posts/2020-04-03-introducing-lanyon.md

 ### The blockbuster metric
 It is common to use the term “blockbuster” or “big hit” to describe movies scoring a huge success.
 They are in fact movies that stand out compared to the others.

-To define these type of movies, we’ll consider that it has to be an outlier with respect to our previously defined success metric.
+To define these type of movies, we’ll consider that it has to be an outlier with respect to our previously defined success metric, detected with a threshold depending on first, third quantiles and the interquantile range.

-An outlier presents the following characteristic :

-outlier’s success metric > Q3 + 1.5(IQR)

-where Q1, Q3 and IQR are respectively the first, third quantiles and the interquantile range

 Now that we defined what makes a movie a big hit, let’s check there distribution over the years